rkg1007/photo-sharing-app/README.md

  - You should have nodejs and npm installed already. if you don't have nodejs then please install nodejs first from [here](https://nodejs.org/en/)
  - you should have mysql installed already.
 Please refer this [link](https://dev.mysql.com/downloads/windows/installer/8.0.html) if you don't have mysql installed
  - either have the root user with password root for database or change the user credentials in database connection url in env file
+ - For running the unit test cases, run the following command

+   `npm run test`